ultraleap/Element/Language/ElementReferenceManual.md

 Intrinsics can be declared in source code using the `intrinsic` keyword.

 Intrinsics have a few special rules that differ from normal structs and functions:
-* Intrinsic functions are implemented by compilers.
+* Intrinsic functions are implemented by hosts.
 * Intrinsics can be variadic (types or functions with variable number of fields).
-Element does not directly support variadics however a few intrinsic constructs are variadic and can be referenced as long as their interfaces are satisfied.
+Element does not directly support variadic functions or types however a few intrinsic constructs are variadic and can be referenced as long as their interfaces are satisfied.
 * Intrinsic constructs may omit an interface as it may not be possible to describe in the language.
 * Intrinsic functions' interfaces in the host must match the interface declared in the source (when the source includes a declaration).

 ## Prelude
-Prelude is a base library of Element source code containing intrinsics and values considered as core functionality.
+Prelude is a base library of Element source code containing intrinsics and values implementing core functionality.
 The source for Prelude can be found [here](../Common/Prelude/Prelude.ele).